augustjanse/jabref/report.md

 After that I started writing actual code.
 Organizational and team activities not included.

+## the benefits, drawbacks, and limitations of our work carried out

 ## Some problems we have encountered
 1. The problem with storing the API
 2. When requesting the key from Worldcat, the authority is not instantly delivered/denied.